-Variations of musculocutaneus nerve have been reported by many authors.
-Sergio et al 2016 mentioned that the musculocutaneous nerve does not pierce the coracobrachialis muscle and then continuing until give branches to biceps brachii and then brachialis muscle and lateral cutaneus nerve of the forearm.
-After that it join the median nerve at the midpoint of the arm(2).
+Anatomical variations in the extensor carpi radialis longus musculocutaneous nerve and the brachial artery were revealed by the present study.
+Sergio et al 2016 mentioned that the musculocutaneous nerve supplies the coracobrachialis muscle and then continues until it gives branches to the biceps brachii and then brachialis muscle and lateral cutaneus nerve of the forearm.
+After that it join the median nerve at the midpoint of the arm [2].
 In this study the left musculocutaneus nerve of cadaver (1) fig (1) pierce the coracobrachilis muscle supplying it and joining the median after 1 cm of exit out of the muscle, then MSC nerve innervates the biceps brachii from its lateral side at the site of junction with median nerve, after 2 cm from receiving the musculocutaneus nerve the median nerve give arises to the lateral cutaneus nerve of the forearm.

-The musculocutaneous nerve gave out a communicating branch to join the median nerve just proximal to the entrance of the musculocutaneous nerve into coracobrachialis (4).
+The musculocutaneous nerve gave out a communicating branch to join the median nerve just proximal to the entrance of the musculocutaneous nerve into coracobrachialis [4].
 In comparison to the current study finding the musculcutaneus nerve join the median nerve after 4cm from its formation, and there is no communication before that.

 The communications between the musculocutaneus and median nerves classified into following five types: type I, there is no communication between the MN and the MCN, in type II, the fibers of the lateral root of the MN pass through the MCN nerve and join the MN in the middle of the arm, whereas in type III, the lateral root fibers of the MN pass along the MCN and after some distance, leave it to form the lateral root of the MN.
-In type IV, the MCN fibers join the lateral root of the MN and after some distance the MCN originates from the MN.
-In type V, the MCN is completely absent and its fibers pass through the lateral root and fibers to the muscles supplied by MCN branch out directly from the MN(14).
-The current study variation of left musculocutaneus nerve in fig (1) does not similar to any of the Minor categories types, but the lateral root of left median nerve were observed small than usual and this may or may not give an indication of traveling of some of its fibers through the musculocutaneus nerve.
+In type IV, the MCN fibers join the lateral root of the MN and after some distance, the MCN originates from the MN.
+In type V, the MCN is completely absent and its fibers pass through the lateral root and fibers to the muscles supplied by MCN branch out directly from the MN [14].
+The current study variation of left musculocutaneus nerve in fig (1) does not similar to any of the Le Minor categories types, but the lateral root of left median nerve were observed small than usual and this may or may not give an indication of traveling of some of its fibers through the musculocutaneus nerve.

-Phalguni Srimani et al 2014 reported that the extensor carpi radialis longus muscle has an additional belly of muscle having common origin having a long tendon inserted into the upper and medial aspect of dorsal surface of base of second metacarpal bone(6).
+Phalguni Srimani et al 2014 reported that the extensor carpi radialis longus muscle has an additional belly of muscle having common origin having a long tendon inserted into the upper and medial aspect of the dorsal surface of the base of second metacarpal bone [6].
 In the present study observations the left extensor carpi radialis main tendon inserted in the base of the second metacarpal bone while the additional tendon ass deep to the main on to be inserted into the base of the third metacarpal bone in common with extensor carpi radialis brevis muscle as present in fig (2) and (3).
-The extensor carpi radialis longus was giving two tendons while the extensor carpi radialis brevis was absent(7).
-The present study agree with their variations but disagree that the extensor carpi radialis brevis is absent.
-Jang & Lee 2003 mentioned that athin long tendon arising from the ulnar side of extensor carpi radialis longus muscle inserted in the dorum and lateral side of first metatarsal bone(8).
+The extensor carpi radialis longus was giving two tendons while the extensor carpi radialis brevis was absent [7].
+The present study agrees with their variations but disagree that the extensor carpi radialis brevis is absent.
+Jang & Lee 2003 mentioned that a thin long tendon arising from the ulnar side of extensor carpi radialis longus muscle extending to the radial side of the wrist crossing over the main tendon was found inserted in the dorum and lateral side of first metatarsal bone [8].
 This study found that the additional tendon of extensor carpi radialis longus muscle inserted in the base of the third metatarsal bone.